andreapdr/andreapdr.github.io/index.markdown

 # Talks & Seminars

-<a href="https://www.cnr.it/it/eventi/allegato/13756">`First CNR-DFKI workshop on AI Technologies`</a> where I have represented the `AI4Text` group talking about our current research directions and discussed the future scenarios of the NLP field.
+<a href="https://www.cnr.it/it/eventi/allegato/13756">`First CNR-DFKI workshop on AI Technologies`</a> where I have represented the <a href="https://hlt-isti.github.io/">AI4Text</a> group talking about our current research directions and discussed the future scenarios of the NLP field.

 <a href="https://talks.cam.ac.uk/talk/index/207655">`Seminar Series Cambridge`</a>, "ViLMA: A Zero-Shot Benchmark for Linguistic and Temporal Grounding in Video-Language Models"